Title IX of the Education Amendments

 Title IX forbids sex discrimination in all university student services and academic programs including, but not limited to, admissions, financial aid, academic advising, housing, athletics, recreational services, college residential life programs, health services, counseling and psychological services, Registrar's office, classroom assignments, grading and discipline.
 Title IX also forbids discrimination because of sex in employment and recruitment consideration or selection, whether full time or part time, under any education program or activity operated by an institution receiving or benefiting from federal financial assistance ("recipient").

 For more information, please check the following: Title IX of the Education Amendments of 1972

-All questions regarding the Preventing Sexual Harassment and Title IX training programs should be directed to the Special Assistant for EEEO and Title IX Coordinator at 724-938-5425.
+All questions regarding the Preventing Sexual Harassment and Title IX training programs should be directed to the Director of Equal Opportunity, Compliance and Title IX Coordination at 724-938-5425.